Pavan Sukhdev: World Economic Forum

 Pavan chaired the Global Agenda Council on Biodiversity and Ecosystems for the World Economic Forum (2009-2011) to evaluate the problems of ecosystem degradation and biodiversity loss in the context of global risks and global co-operation.
 He speaks at the Forum's annual meetings at Davos.

 Corporation 2020

 Pavan launched a global campaign called "Corporation 2020" at the Rio+20 conference in 2012.
 This campaign focusses global attention on the challenge of re-designing the Corporation through critical changes in four key areas of corporate performance (reporting, leverage, advertising, and taxation) to deliver a ‘green economy' from the micro-level upwards in order to achieve the goals of sustainable development.

 President of World Wide Fund for Nature (WWF) International

 From 2017 to 2021 he was the president of the World Wide Fund for Nature.
-Pavan succeeded Yolanda Kakabadse in this position and was followed by Neville Isdell.
+Pavan succeeded Yolanda Kakabadse in this position and was followed by Adil Najam as WWF President, after the brief interim presidency of Neville Isdell.